resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Question 1**

-Who here is running MS-Windows?
+Who here is running Microsoft Windows?

 Hold up a Red sticky note if you are. and a Green one if you are aren't.

 **Exercise 1a**

-The windows command line doesn't work with the Linux operating system that Anna is using on the NeCTAR cloud.
+To all you Windows users: the Windows command line doesn't work with the Linux operating system that Anna is using on the NeCTAR cloud.

 Microsoft are planning to change this, but for the time being Windows users have to follow an alternate path.